pytorch/pytorch/aten/src/ATen/native/README.md

 Available backend options can be found by searching `dispatch_keys` in [codegen](https://github.com/pytorch/pytorch/blob/master/torchgen/gen.py).
-There are also two special "generic" backends:
+There are also three special "generic" backends:

   - `CompositeExplicitAutograd` (previously known as `DefaultBackend`): implementations of kernels that work for all backends, but require an